IBM/kube101/workshop/Lab3/README.md

   redis-slave-wwcxw   1/1       Running   0          2d
  ```

-4. Then go into one of the pods and look at the database to see
+4. Go into one of the pods and look at the database to see
-  that everything looks right:
+  that everything looks correct:

   ```
   console